NACON affiliates with UNILAG for BSc Nursing

 He attributed the affiliation with UNILAG for the degree programme in nursing to the success and evolvement of NACON over the years.

-He said: over the years, the College of Nursing has really evolved and the Chief of Army Staff has brought a lot of resources into it.
-The school has tried enough and we are running a Bachelor’s degree in Nursing Science, with the University of Lagos.
+He said: years, the College of Nursing has really evolved and the Chief of Army Staff has brought a lot of resources into it.
+The school has tried enough and we are running a Bachelor degree in Nursing Science , with the University of Lagos.

 “The Nigerian Army College of Nursing has also improved the quality of training.
-It has engaged in physical training and our condition has also improved.
-In addition, the increment of salary for the medical and public sector as approved by the COAS is an attestation to this improvement”, Solebo who was the special guest at the occasion, stated
+It has engaged in physical training and our condition has also improved .
+In addition the increment of salary for the medical and public sector as approved by the COAS, is an attestation to this the improvement”, Solebo who was the special guest at the occassion, stated

-On her part, the Acting Commandant, of the Nigerian Army College of Nursing, Col Juliana Awuto, explained that the student week was an annual celebration of the College.
+On her part, the Acting Commandant, Nigerian Army College of Nursing, Col Juliana Awuto, explained that the student week was an annual celebration of the College.

-She disclosed that this year’s edition was the first-time student week would be given publicity in the media space.
+She disclosed that this year’s edition was the first time the student week would be given publicity in the media space.